The

 Precambrian-Cambrian transition (just prior to the Cambrian

-fossils that are called the Tommotian fauna after the are of Siberia
+shelly fossils that are called the Tommotian fauna after

-millimeters in size and represent the first appearance of diverse
+were millimeters in size and represent the first appearance

 skeletal material in the fossil record, some 10 million years